 The Council consists of 27 councilors of both elected (ward representatives) and proportional (14 Councillors).
 Each of the 14 ward councillors chairs a ward committee as part of the Ward Participatory System that brings participation down to community level.
 Ward councillors play a central role in the communication process between the communities they represent and the council, reporting back regularly through ward meetings and assisting the community in identifying needs and priority areas of development which feed into the municipality's planning processes.
 The mayor heads the Executive Committee which is comprised of five councilors.
-The municipality has three full-time councillors i.e., is the Mayor, Speaker, and Chief Whip.
+The municipality has six full-time councillors i.e., is the Mayor, Speaker, Chairperson of MPAC and 3 EXCO members.
 Political oversight of the administration is ensured via Section 80 Committees in control of different portfolios in Council, which comprise: